Personal Finance · Retirement Planning

 |---|---|---|

-Finally, Medicare premiums are income-based.
-Premiums for Parts B and D are determined by your Modified Adjusted Gross Income (MAGI) from prior years, and higher income levels can trigger IRMAA (Income-Related Monthly Adjustment Amount) surcharges.
-For higher-income retirees, these surcharges can significantly increase monthly premiums, making income and tax planning an important part of managing healthcare costs in retirement.
+Medicare premiums for Parts B and D are income-based (MAGI from prior years).
+Higher income can trigger IRMAA surcharges — making tax planning a critical part of managing healthcare costs in retirement.

 Comments